OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

   * Customers are individuals or organizations paying money to use the OpenCage service.
 Free trial users of the OpenCage Service are not Customers and should not send OpenCage personal data.

-   * OpenCage's customers are Data Controllers.
+   * OpenCage's Customers are Data Controllers.

   * “Personal data” means any information relating to an identified or identifiable person.